-The District shall file annually with the MSRB, (1) within six months after the end of each fiscal year ending in or after 2018, financial information and operating data of the general type included in this Official Statement under the headings "THE UTILITY SYSTEM - Historical Operations of the Utility System," "DISTRICT DEBT" (except for the subheading "Estimated Overlapping Debt Statement"), "TAX DATA," and financial statements of the District including supplemental schedules, if audited financial statements are then available and (2) if not provided as part of such financial information and operating data, audited financial statements when and if available.
-Any financial statements provided by the District shall be prepared in accordance with generally accepted accounting principles or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited financial statements for the applicable fiscal year end, then the District shall provide unaudited financial statements for the applicable fiscal year to the MSRB within such twelve month period, and audited financial statements when and if the audit report becomes available.
+The District shall file annually with the MSRB, (1) within six months after the end of each fiscal year ending in or after 2019, financial information and operating data of the general type included in this Official Statement under the headings "THE UTILITY SYSTEM - Historical Operations of the Utility System," "DISTRICT DEBT" (except for the subheading "Estimated Overlapping Debt Statement"), "TAX DATA," and financial statements of the District including supplemental schedules, if audited financial statements are then available and (2) if not provided as part of such financial information and operating data, audited financial statements when and if available.
+Any financial statements provided by the District shall be prepared in accordance with generally accepted accounting principles or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
+If the audit report is not complete within twelve months after any such fiscal year end, then the District shall provide unaudited financial statements for the applicable fiscal year to the MSRB within such twelve month period, and audited financial statements when and if the audit report becomes available.